Bachelor of Business (Sports Management)

-I felt that by studying at ICMS, I could have a much better work/study life balance.
+"Whilst studying at ICMS, I was able to have a strong work/study life balance".

 Year 12 in 2021 COVID

 Year 12 (final year) students completing in 2021